fusioncharts/dev_centre_docs/getting-started/jquery/apply-different-themes-using-jquery.md

 heading: Apply Different Themes using Jquery
 ---

-## The HTML template of the above sample is shown below:
+## The HTML template of the sample is shown below:

 In FusionCharts Suite XT you can manually set the cosmetics and functional attributes for each chart in the corresponding JSON/XML file.
 This can work if you deal with only a small number of charts.
 As the number of charts increases so does your hassles.
 FusionCharts Suite ships with predefined themes which you can use to set the visual appearance or the behavior of your chart.